 A slate roof is one of the most popular types of roofs available today.
-It is an extremely long-lasting option – a well-constructed slate roof can last anywhere from 60 to 200 years, depending on the materials used and the maintenance that is carried out.
+It is a highly long-lasting option – a well-constructed slate roof can last anywhere from 60 to 200 years, depending on the materials used and maintenance.

-Slate is available in a variety of colors, ranging from grey and black to green, purple, brick red, and more.
-This means that you have a host of options to choose from and are able to customize your roof to the rest of your home.
+Slate is available in various colors, ranging from grey and black to green, purple, fire brick red, and more.
+This means homeowners can choose from many options.

-Slate roofs are available in two varieties: ‘fading’ slate, which changes color in a way that is similar to the weathering of wood, and ‘unfading’ slate, which keeps it color.
+Slate roofs are available in two varieties: ‘fading’ slate, which changes color in a way similar to the weathering of wood, and ‘unfading’ slate, which keeps its color.

-Once you’ve decided that a slate roof is the right choice for your home, you will have to choose from the various options of roofing available on the market.
-These options include:
+Once you’ve decided that a slate roof is the right choice for your home, you must choose from the various roofing options available on the market.

 Standard or Uniform

-These slate roofs include slate of various colors.
+These slate roofs include slates of various colors.
 This allows for the creation of a design.
 It also helps bring in accents of color or banding.
-Accents and designs can range from floral and geometric patterns to the incorporation of words, dates, and names on the roof.
+Accents and designs can range from floral and geometric patterns to incorporating words, dates, and names on the roof.

 These are similar to a standard slate roof.
-However, while they use slate of one length and thickness, the slate uses ranges across a variety of widths.
+However, while they use slate of one length and thickness, the slate uses ranges across various widths.

-These include the mixture or blending of several colors of slate to create the roof.
-These are most commonly achieved by using slate of random widths.
+These include the mixture or blending of several slate colors to create the roof.
+These are most commonly achieved by using a slate of random widths.
 Multicolored roofs can incorporate as few as two colors.
-Most commonly, up to four colors are used, though it is possible to use as many colors as available on the market.
+Most widely, up to four colors are used, though using as many colors as available on the market is possible.

 This type of slate roof uses slate of varying lengths and widths.
 The longest and widest slate is installed at the eaves, with a “graduation” in the rest of the roof, which means that the shortest and narrowest slate is used at the top of the roof.

-In these roofs, slate of varying number of thicknesses – three, four, or more – are incorporated into graduated length roofs.
-The largest and thickest slate is laid at the eaves, with the slate progressively laid in diminishing lengths and thicknesses.
-Ultimately, the smallest and thinnest slate is laid at the top.
+In these roofs, slates of varying thicknesses – three, four, or more – are incorporated into graduated-length roofs.
+The largest and thickest slate is laid at the eaves, progressively laying in diminishing lengths and thicknesses.
+Ultimately, the smallest and thinnest slate is applied at the top.

-These are also known as staggered butt roofs.
-This involves the random use of longer pieces of slate, with the heads laid to the same course line, with the additional length projecting past the butt line of other pieces of slate.
-This results in a hang down appearance.
+Hang-down. roofs are commonly referred to as staggered butt roofs.
+This construction involves the random use of longer pieces of slate, with the heads laid to the same course line, with the additional length projecting past the butt line of other parts of the slate.

-When it comes to slate roof, there are many choices that you will need to make.
-Not only will you have to decide on the type of slate roof, you will also have to choose a roof color.
+When it comes to slate roofs, there are many choices that you will need to make.
+Not only will you have to decide on the type of slate roof, but you will also have to choose a roof color.